nvashish123/amplify-notes-initial/README.md

 - amplify add auth (choose user name, and everything else default)
 - amplify push

-- Find the final app with all the changes here - https://github.com/nvashish123/amplify-notes-final

 ## Code changes for the lab